loopwerk/loopwerk.io/content/articles/2026-02-12-hugo-vs-publish-vs-saga.md

 }
 ```

 `category` and `repo` are required on projects. `author` is required on articles.
-If a markdown file is missing a required field, you get an error at build time.
+If a Markdown file is missing a required field, you get an error at build time.
 No silent failures, no `?? ""` fallbacks in templates.

 The template is the most readable of the three: